Conveyancing legal terms explained

 Local authority search

-A request to the local authority to provide any information they have relating to the area around the property, including planning entries, new road builds or property development.
+A local authority search is a request to the local authority to provide any information they have relating to the area around the property, including planning entries, new road builds or property development.

-A search to show whether there are old mine workings under the property.
+A mining search shows whether there are old mine workings under the property.

 Property information form

-A form completed by the seller at the start of the transaction, which includes information relating to boundaries, neighbour disputes and changes to the property.
+A property information form is completed by the seller at the start of the transaction, which includes information relating to boundaries, neighbour disputes and changes to the property.

-The document signed by both seller and buyer and presented to the Land Registry by the buyer’s solicitor to change the name of the registered owner.
+Transfer deeds is the document signed by both the seller and buyer, and presented to the Land Registry by the buyer’s solicitor to change the name of the registered owner.

-A basic survey that gives the surveyors view on the value of the property.
+A valuation report is a basic survey that gives the surveyor’s view on the value of the property.

 For a free quote, complete our short form.
 Our charges are transparent and we quote for all fees and disbursements up front, meaning that you’ll understand the full extent of your conveyancing charges from the very start.